Kane-Ryans/idsparser/README.md

 idsparser is a CLI based python tool for interactively enabling and disabling Snort based IDS rules.

-The tool can either utilised by:
+In short, idsparser offers the following key features:
 * Passing a single rule file (community rules), or a directory of rule files (subscriber based rules).
-* Passing a CSV (click here for formatting) of application names.
+* Passing a CSV (click [here](./examples_files/applications.csv) for formatting) of application names.
 Any rules containing the app name will be enabled.
-* Passing a CSV (click here for formatting) of CVE names.
+* Passing a CSV (click [here](./examples_files/vulnerabilities.csv) for formatting) of CVE names.
 Any rules containing references to these CVEs will be enabled.
 * Through a multi-selection menu, allows the user to enable rules of a particular classtype e.g. trojan-activity, etc

 Once finished, idsparser will then ouput the newly modified ruleset into a file organised into clear enabled/disabled sections, as well as identifying at the top which classtypes were chosen by the user.
+If the output file was not specified, then the original source file will be appended with '.old' and the output file taking on the formers name.

 Additionally, a dashboard of statistics on the rule file are shown for a clear understanding of what is happening during the process.